 What are CSS preprocessors?

-When you use it to compile on the development environment, and then upload compiled CSS file to the webserver.
-CSS Preprocessor becoming a mainstay in the workflow of front-end web developers.
-CSS is a complicated and subtle language, and to make its usage easier developers are turning to use preprocessors such as SASS or SCSS.
-It has specific style standards which make the writing easier for the document.
-Like SASS as the freedom to forget braces if you want.
+CSS files to the web server, CSS preprocessors become a mainstay in the web development workflow.
+CSS is a complicated and subtle language, and to make its usage easier, developers are turning to preprocessors such as SASS or SCSS.
+It has specific style standards, making writing easier for the document, like SASS, as the freedom to forget braces.

-Why do we use CSS Preprocessors?
+Why use a CSS preprocessor?

 SASS: